 The Long Term Trend in the Stock Market

-When you decide to invest in the stock market, you must always remember that in the long run, the trend is still on the upside.
+When you decide to invest in the stock market, you must always understand how the Stock Market moves in the long run.
+Many investors assume that the trend is still on the upside.

 Of course, this rule may not apply to all stock markets but refers to the most important ones.